draftsofcode/blogger/content/posts/100DaysOfCode_daily_log.md

 The other interesting thing is that there is no way to change an image's size in generic Markdown.
 So, I ended up using the [figure](https://gohugo.io/content-management/shortcodes/#figure) shortcode which made this possible.

+One other thing is that I wasn't able to get Google Analytics working yet.
+But, will definitely figure it out.
+May just need to modify the theme that I have been using.

 Getting going and keeping going will likely be challenging.
 I just hope to get a straightforward playable version of the game going.